awsdocs/vm-import-export-user-guide/doc_source/vmimport-image-import.md

 + [Import the VM](#import-vm)

 ### Prerequisites<a name="import-image-prereqs"></a>
-+ Install the AWS CLI on the image\.
-For more information, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
 + Create an Amazon S3 bucket for storing the exported images or choose an existing bucket\.
 The bucket must be in the Region where you want to import your VMs\.
 For more information about S3 buckets, see the [Amazon Simple Storage Service Console User Guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/)\.
 + Create an IAM role named `vmimport`\.
 For more information, see [Required Service Role](vmie_prereqs.md#vmimport-role)\.
++ If you have not already installed the AWS CLI on the computer you'll use to run the import commands, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.

 ### Upload the Image to Amazon S3<a name="upload-image"></a>

 Upload your VM image file to your Amazon S3 bucket using the upload tool of your choice\.
-For information about uploading files through the S3 console, see [Uploading Objects into Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/UploadingObjectsintoAmazonS3.html)\.
-For information about the Enhanced Uploader Java applet, see [Using the Enhanced Uploader](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enhanced-uploader.html)\.
+For information about uploading objects through the Amazon S3 console, see [Uploading Objects](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html)\.

 ### Import the VM<a name="import-vm"></a>

 After you upload your VM image file to Amazon S3, you can use the AWS CLI to import the image\.
 These tools accept either the Amazon S3 bucket and path to the file or a URL for a public Amazon S3 file\.
-Private Amazon S3 files require a [signed GET URL]( https://docs.aws.amazon.com/AmazonS3/latest/dev/ShareObjectPreSignedURL.html)\.
+Private Amazon S3 files require a [presigned URL]( https://docs.aws.amazon.com/AmazonS3/latest/dev/ShareObjectPreSignedURL.html)\.

 The following examples use the AWS CLI command [import\-image](https://docs.aws.amazon.com/cli/latest/reference/ec2/import-image.html) to create import tasks\.